smartlegionlab/clipassman/README.md

 - Complex passwords up to 1000 characters.
 - The password does not need to be stored, memorized or written down anywhere, you only remember a secret phrase that you keep in your head.
+- Only the login, password length and public key are stored in open form.
+These entries are stored in a .cases.json file in your home directory.
+If an attacker gains access to this file, they will not be able to obtain your passwords.
+You can only get passwords by knowing the secret phrase, and it is stored in your head.
+Or in any place that no one knows about, and cannot even assume that you are using this text as a secret phrase.
 ***

 Author and developer: ___A.A.
 Suvorov___